 Cyclists in the state are not required to hold a licence or registration, so a pedestrian or other rider injured by cyclist will have to pay for their own medical fees and the subsequent costs associated with any downtime/illness.

-This is contrary to cyclists or pedestrians who are injured by a motorist, with injury compensation supported by the motor vehicle accidents act and experienced injury lawyer across the state.
+This is contrary to cyclists or pedestrians who are injured by a motorist, with injury compensation supported by the motor vehicle accidents act and experienced injury lawyers across the state.

 To learn more, speak to an expert at a PK Simpson office near you, or call (02) 9299 1424.